A simple way to talk about “design,” (without it feeling like a buzz word)

 A mental model is an explanation of someone’s thought process about how something works in the real world.
-It is a representation of the surrounding world… (that) help shape behaviour and set an approach to solving problems and doing tasks.
+It is a representation of the surrounding world… (that) helps shape behaviour and sets an approach to solving problems and doing tasks. – Wikipedia

 Strategy + Craft

-It is easiest to break design practices it into two groups representing different techniques and activities.
-Generally speaking a “Designer” will have competencies in both, but focus in one area.
+It is easiest to break design practice it into two groups representing different techniques and activities.
+Generally speaking a “designer” has competencies in both, but focus in one area.

 Understanding users at the narrative level.

-If your company is looking to new markets, to realize value in new ways from an existing base, or even to get a better understanding of how to gain efficiencies internally, strategic designers are the people for you.
+If your company is looking to new markets, to realize value in new ways from an existing base, or even to get a better understanding of how to gain efficiencies internally, look to strategic designers.
 These designers put their practices to work to understand problems at the macro level to propose, vet, and prioritize new solutions.

 - You might hear: